US judge says 'patent monetization' firm IP Edge may have broken law

 The plaintiff companies voluntarily dismissed their patent lawsuits last year.
 The patents covered a range of technology related to computers and cellphones.

-Representatives for the defendants, which included BuzzFeed and Bloomberg, did not immediately respond to requests for comment on Monday.
+A spokesperson for Bloomberg, one of the defendants in the patent cases, declined to comment.
+The other defendants, which included BuzzFeed and CNET, did not immediately respond to requests for comment on Monday.

 Connolly had previously ordered all parties appearing in his court to disclose every "owner, member, and partner" and any third-party litigation funders.
 He specifically ordered Nimitz, Mellaconic IP and Lamplight to turn over relevant documents based on suspicions that they had tried to hide the involvement of IP Edge and its affiliate Mavexar.